jcode4/CalculatorAPI/README.md

 Additional testing data information:
-When testing the store endpoint like to ideally have following test data input(need to enter test data twice to perform a calculation on two numbers with same Supplier and location but different number and postion test data input:
+When testing the setFirstNumber/{location} & setSecondNumber/{location} endpoints like to ideally have following test data input:

 Example:
-{
-  "Location": "Greenville",
-  "Number": 7,
-  "Supplier": "User A",
-  "Position": 1
-}
+location: user a
+number: 7

-When testing the calculate/{location}/{operation} enpoint point like to ideally have following test data input(operation test data input options: add, subtract, multiply, divide):
+When testing the calculation/{location} endpoint point like to ideally have following test data input:

 Example:
-location: Greenville
+location: user a

+provide one of the following for Add,Subtract,Multiply, Divide have to be in uppercase Example
-operation: add
+operation: Add